 MINNEAPOLIS - The National Hockey League (NHL) on Jan.
 19 asked the federal judge overseeing the NHL concussion multidistrict litigation to compel the Boston University CTE Center to release documents relating to the chronic traumatic encephalopathy (CTE) research it conducts and the autopsy information of a former player whose estate is a lead plaintiff in the MDL (In re: National Hockey League Players Concussion Injury Litigation, MDL No. 14-2551, D. Minn.).

 GULFPORT, Miss. - A federal judge in Mississippi on Jan.
 20 denied a property owner's motion for partial summary judgment, ruling that the plaintiff company did not present sufficient facts to show that a construction company's transfer of assets to another company after judgment had been entered against it in arbitration hearing was fraudulent (RDS Real Estate LLC v.
 Abrams Group Construction LLC, et al., No. 15CV361-LG-RHW, S.D.
 Miss.; 2017 U.S. Dist.
 LEXIS 8180).

-CINCINNATI - The Sixth Circuit U.S. Court of Appeals on Dec.
-10 affirmed a district court's decision in favor of a bank, finding that former property owners failed to show that it violated the Real Estate Settlement Procedures Act (RESPA) when it failed to respond to their letters (Martin Martini, et al. v.
-JPMorgan Chase Bank, N.A., et al., No. 15-1423, 6th Cir.; 2015 U.S. App.
-LEXIS 21504).
+CINCINNATI - The Sixth Circuit U.S. Court of Appeals on Jan.
+20 affirmed a district court's decision to dismiss a borrower's compulsory counterclaim of foreclosure, finding that a foreclosure case is not "logically related" to a claim for violation of the Real Estate Settlement Procedures Act (RESPA) (Christine Marais v.
+JPMorgan Chase Bank, N.A., No. 16-3323, 6th Cir.; 2017 U.S. App.
+LEXIS 1095).